-His work is based on his Taoist belief that balance must be achieved between material and nature.
-His paintings mainly use a restricted palette of neutral hues, primarily beige, white and black.
-His work is attributed to the aesthetics of Western minimalism, as they feature a relentless repetition of geometric or graphic patterns.
+His work is based on his Taoist belief that a balance must be achieved between material and nature.
+Therefore, he mainly uses a limited palette of neutral tones in his paintings, mainly beige, white, and black.
+His works are often attributed to the aesthetic of Western minimalism, as they feature a relentless repetition of geometric or graphic patterns.

 Chung infused his work with traditional mediums and techniques, such as the use of tak, a paper made from the inner bark of the mulberry tree which is native to Korea.
 Chung’s forty-year artistic technique reached its pinnacle with his last series, “Meditation”, from which I will show most of the works in this article.

 Chung Chang-Sup’s monochrome paintings represent tranquility and balance.
 His intricate works reveal a wealth of fine details that become more apparent upon closer inspection, deepening the viewer’s understanding of the work.
-His art exude an aura of peace, something Chang-Sup himself sought to achieve.
+His art exudes an aura of peace, something Chung himself sought to achieve.

 His works have been featured in various international exhibitions, including the 2015 Venice Biennale and a 2010 retrospective at the National Museum of Contemporary Art in Gwacheon.